marco-m/florist/README.md

 ## Goals

 - Stay small and as simple as possible.
-- Zero-dependencies (no interpreters, the installer is all you need).
+- Zero-dependencies (no interpreters, no additional files, the installer is all you need).
 - Configuration-is-code, static typing (no YAML, less runtime errors).

 ## Use cases